pumped storage projects consume more electricity than they generate by recycling water to provide "peak" power

 Source: ESRI, ArcGIS Online

-The other location, the Tazewell Hybrid Center project near East River Mountain, would use two generating units to produce 446MW of electricity for up to 10 hours.
-The upper reservoir would be 893 feet higher than the lower reservoir.
-Dominion Energy had previously acquired 2,100 acres for a wind project that it later abandoned.
+The other location, the Tazewell Hybrid Center project, would be on East River Mountain.
+Dominion Energy had previously acquired 2,100 acres for a wind project there that the utility later abandoned.

-To fill the reservoirs, Dominion Energy proposed to pump water from flooded mines near the West Virginia border, and to use that source to replace water as needed to compensate for evaporation.
+To fill the reservoirs, Dominion Energy originally proposed to pump 6.5 billion gallons of water from an abandoned mine at Amonate.
+That source would also replace water as needed to compensate for evaporation.
 The pipeline would parallel an existing 765kV transmission line for most of the route between the flooded mines and the pumped storage reservoirs.

 The Preliminary Permit Application submitted to the Federal Energy Regulatory Commission for the Tazewell Hybrid Center stated:13